 If you are an over 50 job hunter, writing your resume to overcome age bias is important.
 Unfortunately, many job seekers make the problem worse simply by the way they structure and write their resume–including information that showcases rather than de-emphasizing age.
 Here are some tips on how to write your resume to overcome age bias and associated challenges.

 DO trim your resume back to the most recent 10, 15, or 20 years.

 Your resume is a marketing document.
 It is NOT an autobiography.
-Readers want to know what you have done recently to add value in the companies you have been associated with.
+Readers want to know what you have done recently to add value to the companies you have been associated with.
 Skills, experiences, and achievements from 25 or 30 years ago or more are almost certainly irrelevant at this point.
 But, if those early experiences are still relevant, you do have options…

 DON’T be afraid to mention early experience that is still relevant.